 When I was in middle school, my friend and I were still playing with My Little Ponies.
 We were made fun of although my friend was targeted more for other reasons.
 I think of how silly this is now because there are Bronies, or male fans of the My Little Pony TV show.
 While My Little Ponies always remind me of my childhood, I’m still a toy collector.
 I have a few Funkos including my Percy Funko from Critical Role Vox Machina, and I have superhero figures on my DC comics shelf.

 This post is a reminder to have no shame about the hobbies carried into adulthood.
-Life is so precious, so find hobbies that make yourself happy, not to please anyone else.
+Life is precious, so find hobbies that make you happy, not to please anyone else.